 Whether you need support, advice, interventions, or basic information, it’s important to keep yourself informed and learn as much about the process of transitioning as you can.
 This is especially important for those with gender dysphoria looking to understand their situation.

-To help you with finding the necessary information you may need, we would like to direct you to this page produced by GLAAD which has many helpful resources.
+To help you with finding the necessary information you may need, we would like to direct you to GLAAD which has many helpful resources for becoming trans or facing issues as a trans person.
 In addition, here are just some of the links you can find there:

 For transgender people in crisis